siznax/trudell/trudell-1980-earth.md

 Take Back the Earth
 ===================

-_Speech given on Thanksiving Day 1980?_
+_Mother Earth is on OUR side!
+John Trudell 1980(?)
+Thanks Giving Day speech_

 https://www.youtube.com/watch?v=q2WEVdNQAxE

 17 May 2020

+_Transcript from YouTube.
+Needs editing._

 We're faced with a very serious situation in this generation.
 There are insane people who wish to rule the world.
 They wish to continue to